guldcoin/guld-chat/docs/1-guld.chat-setup.md

-hover your mouse over your email in the list in pgpsuite
+hover your mouse over your chat in the list in pgpsuite